0xAX/linux-insides/interrupts/interrupts-3.md

 Actually `debug` and `int3` are not interrupts handlers.
 Remember that before we can execute an interrupt/exception handler, we need to do some preparations as:

-* When an interrupt or exception occured, the processor uses an exception or interrupt vector as an index to a descriptor in the `IDT`;
+* When an interrupt or exception occurred, the processor uses an exception or interrupt vector as an index to a descriptor in the `IDT`;
 * In legacy mode `ss:esp` registers are pushed on the stack only if privilege level changed.
 In 64-bit mode `ss:rsp` pushed on the stack everytime;
 * During stack switching with `IST` the new `ss` selector is forced to null.
 Old `ss` and `rsp` are pushed on the new stack.
 * The `rflags`, `cs`, `rip` and error code pushed on the stack;
-* Control transfered to an interrupt handler;
+* Control transferred to an interrupt handler;
 * After an interrupt handler will finish its work and finishes with the `iret` instruction, old `ss` will be poped from the stack and loaded to the `ss` register.
 * `ss:rsp` will be popped from the stack unconditionally in the 64-bit mode and will be popped only if there is a privilege level change in legacy mode.
 * `iret` instruction will restore `rip`, `cs` and `rflags`;